 Select the appropriate academic year from the drop-down list.

 Click the Accept Award Offer tab.
-Decide how much of your Direct Subsidized/Unsubsidized Loan or PLUS Loan Eligibility you want to borrow for the full year, and follow the instructions.
+Decide how much of your Direct Subsidized/Unsubsidized Loan Eligibility you want to borrow for the full year, and follow the instructions.

 3. Complete Verification